fablabbcn/smartcitizen-docs/docs/Guides/firmware/Edit the Firmware.md

 ### Installing Python

-Platformio is written in python, and this guide makes use of a lot of `python` scripts.
+Platformio is written in `python`, and this guide makes use of a lot of `python` scripts.
 You need to have at least `python=3.6`installed.
 If not, follow [this guide](https://docs.python-guide.org/starting/installation/).
 This guide will asume you use either `python`, `python3` for running scripts, or `pip` and `pip3` for installing things, we will just detail instructions run by `python` and packages installed by `pip`, but you should know what it's installed on your computer.

 !!! danger "Windows users"
     We recommend: